MiCode/kernel_build/abi/README.md

 Caveats and known issues
 ------------------------

-- Version 1.7 of libabigail, that contains all currently required patches to properly work on clang-built aarch64 Android kernels, has not been released yet.
-Using a recent master is a sufficient workaround for that.
+Version 1.8 of libabigail contains most, but not all currently required patches to properly work on clang-built aarch64 Android kernels.
+Using a recent mm-next is a sufficient workaround for that.
 The `bootstrap` script refers to a sufficient commit from upstream.